 The best management practices are the most effective and practical methods in dealing with nonpoint sources pollution.
 EPA says there are different types of BMPs depending on what sites a company conducts operations as well as if the area is flat or has slopes.

 Normally, areas with slopes require more erosion controls.
-While flat or small areas also need some kind of protection, their costs are much lower.
+While flat and small areas also need protection, their costs are lower.
 Companies must use BMP solutions to deal with stormwater runoff issues.

 Here, you will find a few BMPs which could be of great help in dealing with erosion and sediment control: